WidedMannai/Test-OUTSOURCIA_REGEX/README.md

 # How to do the test?

+Run `yarn install` or `npm install`.

 You are expected to write your code `main.js` in the root folder.
 Expected results are located in the `expectedResults.js` file.

 To check your results when you're done run `yarn test` or `npm run test` depending on what tool you use.

 All the test must pass in order for the test to be considered complete.
-Your coding style (functional, POO, etc.) is not taken into consideration but we expect something that is legible and comprehensible by a regular software developper.
+We expect something that is legible and comprehensible by a regular software developper.

 Good luck !